dedvg/BibleApp/REPORT.md

 * use of a local SQL database is used to
     * check if a book is already present in the selected translation
     * read the chapter
+    * get the highest verse a chapter has

+___changes and challenges___

+_changes_

+* the layout had minor changes due to extra icons not being needed anymore
+* http://www.online-bijbel.nl/ontwikkelaars/ has not been used due to a time shortage and https://bible-api.com/ already containing multiple english tranlations of the bible.
+* dialogs are used for multiple functions (like: logging out, adding to favorites ect.)
+* another activity is made to download a book (TranslationActivity)
+* animations are used for clicking the arrow buttons while reading a chapter
+* Instead of only using an api to read a chapter use of a SQL database is made so the user can read a book offline.

+Due to the API only sending a chapter it was not possible to volley the complete bible.
+Also the api had no list with bible books that are present.
+So to know which books are able to be read a solution was needed.
+When saving multiple verses just a SubjectClass was not enough to store them so another Class was needed.
+The standard listview layout was not a nice way of reading the bible.
+This gave the following changes:

+* instead of just downloading a chapter a whole book is dowloaded, because downloading each chapter seperatly will take a long time for the user.
+* use of a local json is used to get all book names and amount of chapters they have
+* extra classes are made to safe Favorites in Firebase and to navigate better
+* Custom Adapters are made to change the layout for the listviews that are used

+_trade-offs of these choices_

+* the user can not download the whole bible at once
+* the user is not able to select more than 2 translations
+* the user can not read the bible in dutch

+Given more time was available the volley would be devided in multiple parts enabling the user to download the hole bible at once or another API could have been used.
+Adding more translations would not be hard with more time.
+With the current API the database would need one colum and each statement with translation in it would have to be changed a bit.
+Given more time multiple API sources could have been added.

+_Challenges_

+* get the layout right for reading the bible, each part (selecting old or new testament, selecting a book, selecting a chapter) needed another layout and separate functions
+* use of a local SQL database and firebase together created some issues
+* switching translation
+* downloading the bible and saving it in SQL
+* use of a local json